ashwinvidiyala/wholesaling_tools/README.md

 ### Download The Tarrant County Tax Roll
 The Tax Roll can be
 downloaded directly from the [Tarrant County Website](http://www.tarrantcounty.com/content/main/en/tax/property-tax/tarrant-county-tax-roll.html?linklocation=Public%20Information%20Requests&linkname=Tax%20Roll).
-This is the same link that's at the start of this README.
+This is the same link that's at the top of this README.

 ### Property Account Search
 To get more information about a property, you can go to the [Property Account Search](https://taxonline.tarrantcounty.com/taxweb/accountsearch.asp) page on the Tarrant County Website.
 Or you can go to the [Tarrant County Homepage](http://www.tarrantcounty.com/en.html) -> `Online Services` -> `Property Account Search`.